Tierra Alta Dumaguete: Why The Best Stories Are Written Without A Plan

 Furthermore, we barely slept the previous night, as we traveled from Cebu City to Dumaguete via a bus and a ferry.

-I checked the itinerary sent to us earlier and asked Mike, our guide, if The Mango Ranch and Tierra Alta Dumaguete.
+I checked the itinerary sent to us earlier and asked Mike, our guide, if The Mango Ranch and Tierra Alta Dumaguete are the same.

 He said they are two different spots, and that we should visit The Mango Ranch because it’s free.